 - 1. University Mission: The mission of the institutions provides specific academic programming that aligns with their Regental mission.
 The mission statements are found in Section 1.2 of the Board of Regents Policy. - 2.
-Academic Achievement: Institutions may evaluate the prospective international students based on their application, any additional institutional requirement, and the required test scores.

-3. Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
+Academic Achievement: Institutions may evaluate the prospective international students based on their application, any additional institutional requirement, and the required test scores. - 3.
+Program of Study: Institutions should evaluate the prospective student to best equip the success of the student.
 If secondary requirements exist due to programming accreditation, those must be met.